MuhammedBuyukkinaci/My-Helper-Functions/README.md

 123) Try to avoid instance variables in methods if they will not be used in the future.

 124) Traditional way to deal with asyncronous code is to use threads.
 Async I/O program have become easier to deal with in Python 3.10.
 "Async I/O is a style of concurrent programming".
 Async I/O is used in I/O operations like connecting to a device and setting up a database connections.

+An anology: Concurrency is two lines of customers from a single cashier(lines take turns ordering); Parallelism is two lines of customers ordering from two cashiers(each line gets its own cashier)

 ![ASYNC](./images/016.png)